 One of the first skills we teach children when they enter our program is to comply.
-When a child successfully complies with a demand, we reward them for demonstrating the correct behavior while extinguishing refusal.
-Parents can have positive interactions with their child; for when a parent asks their child to perform a task, they can do it, and the parents can reward them.
-When a child learns how to be compliant, a family’s life becomes much smoother, easier, and a more pleasant process.
+When a child successfully complies with a demand, we reinforce them for demonstrating the correct behavior while devaluing refusal.
+Parents can have positive interactions with their child; for when a parent asks their child to perform a task, they can do it, and the parents can reinforce them.
+When a child learns how to be compliant, a family’s life becomes much smoother, creating more room for positive experiences.

 The staff at The Behavior Exchange teaches families how to use positive reinforcement that promotes good behavior in their children.
 We offer one-on-one sessions with both parents and children.
 When a child joins our behavioral center, they can begin to improve their behavior, which enables them to learn skills in many areas and interact with others.
 They may also enjoy participating in many age-appropriate activities in actual, real-life environments.